Cloudflare Workers (via Bindings) MCP server

 Using Clients Without Native Support

-If your client doesn't support remote MCP servers, set up with mcp-remote:
+If your client doesn't support remote MCP servers, you'll need to set up a configuration file using mcp-remote:

 1. Install the mcp-remote package: